vctrtello1/vctrtello1/README.md

 - 👋 Hi, I’m @vctrtello1
 - 👀 I’m interested in ...
-Microservices and Blockchain
+Microservices and Cloud
 - 🌱 I’m currently learning ...
-Java EE
+Flutter
 - 💞️ I’m looking to collaborate on ... my repos
 - 📫 How to reach me ... in my email